 When Manchester Met’s Faculty of Business & Law decided to participate in BSIS and examine our impact, we were keen to explore all facets of what impact is and where it might be found.
 As a concept, Impact is continually debated, and several definitions abound, showing how difficult an idea it can be to pin down, let alone provide evidence for.

-For our impact assessment of our whole faculty’s work (our impact scope) for our local area (our impact zone), we turned to our experience in understanding the impact of our research for guidance.
+For Manchester Met’s impact assessment of our whole faculty’s work (our impact scope) for our local area (our impact zone), we turned to our experience in understanding the impact of our research for guidance.
 The UK’s Research Excellence Framework (REF) requires a number of Impact Case Studies to be submitted per subject unit of assessment.
 For the REF, impact is defined as “an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia” (https://re.ukri.org/research/ref-impact/).
 These case studies now form a crucial 25% of our overall ranking in this national exercise.
 Our university is committed to developing excellence in research impact, and so has employed Impact Managers in the central Research and Knowledge Exchange (RKE) team – they work in faculties alongside academics, to support them to create impact from their research.

 Katherine Roycroft is our Impact Manager.
 Her role primarily involves developing and embedding impact activities in order to maximise researcher engagement with non-academic audiences and research users.
 Working closely with colleagues in RKE as well as the university research centres and faculties, Katherine acts as the main point of contact working with academics to identify and extend their opportunities for impact.
 With proven abilities in understanding, evidencing and communicating the impact of academic research, Katherine works closely with academic staff to realise and demonstrate research impact.